How to get started

 Surf through bugs and feature requests

-There is a bug tracker at [1] and a feature tracker at [2] which may contain bug reports or even feature requests which may already have a patch attached.
+There is a bug tracker which may contain bug reports or even feature requests which may already have a patch attached.
 To avoid redundant efforts, it's always a good idea to have a look first to see if there is already anything concerning the topic you want to work on.

 Surf through the mailing lists

 There are also mailing lists archives where you can find out if topics have already been discussed.
 It's a good idea, to have at least a quick look there too.
-You can find them here:
+You can find them on the mailing lists page.

 Step in and dive into the Geany project